Tukak Sadai

 Tukak Sadai is a district of South Bangka Regency, Bangka-Belitung Islands.
 The district is located in the southeastern section of Bangka Island, and contains the Sadai seaport.

+History

+Tukak Sadai was established on 14 December 2007, after being split off from the southeastern part of Toboali district.

 Administration

 The district is subdivided into five villages: Tukak, Sadai, Tiram, Pasir Putih and Bukit Terap.
 The administrative center located in the village of Tiram.

 Economy

 Most of the workforce in the district, totalling 4,176 people, is recorded as being employed in agriculture (2,166) or fishing (1,224).
 There are six kindergartens, five elementary schools, two junior high schools, and one trade school in the district.
 There are 86.65 km of roads in the district, of which 39.3 km were paved.